ablanco1950/Fracture.v1i_Reduced_Yolov10/README.md

 Download all project datasets to a folder on disk.

-Install yolov10 following the instructions given at:
+Install yolov10, if not installed yet, following the instructions given at:

 https://blog.roboflow.com/yolov10-how-to-train/